AndrewJakubowicz/ts-depDraw/README.md

  - [x] Create frontend repo.
  - [ ] Use opn to open browser.
  - [ ] Fix tests so that things are legit.
+ - [ ] Share diagram
+ - [ ] Able to add text nodes
+ - [ ] Fix edge between the same node.
+ - [ ] Discuss regarding adding nodes by token or by definition.

  # Known Bugs